stack-spot/event-bridge-jsii-component/README.md

 [![nuget-downloads][badge-nuget-downloads]][nuget-package]
 [![license][badge-license]][license]

-Component to create a event bridge and add rules and targets.
+Component to create an event bridge and add rules and targets.

 ## How to use